What is a credit limit? Can it positively or negatively affect my credit score?

 Sometimes you will be budgeting and trying to avoid spending more than you can afford.
 One way you can do this is by reducing your credit limit.

-If your credit limit lowers but the amount you spend with your credit card stays the same, then your credit utilisation rate would go through the roof!
+If your credit limit lowers but the amount you spend with your credit card stays the same, then your credit utilisation rate would go through the roof.
+Normally it’s best to keep it at about 25-30%.

-Credit utilisation is a complicated concept.
+Credit utilisation can be a complicated concept but let’s break it down.
 For example, it works like this: let’s say you have a credit limit of £1,000, and you’d like to lower that limit to £500 to help you budget better.
-That’s fine to do!
-But if you have a pending balance to pay off of £250 on the credit card, then your credit utilisation rate would go from using 25% of £1000, to 50% of £500.
+That’s fine to do.
+But if you have a pending balance of £250 to pay off on the card, then your credit utilisation rate would go from using 25% of £1000, to 50% of £500.

-This is important to keep an eye on, because having high credit utilisation can have a negative impact on your credit score.
-As a guide — only request to lower your credit limit if you can budget well enough to reduce your credit balance at the same time to stay below utilising 25%-30% of your total credit limit.
+This is important to keep an eye on, because having high credit utilisation can have a negative impact on your credit report.
+As a guide, only request to lower your credit limit if you can budget well enough to reduce your credit balance at the same time to keep a low credit utilisation.

 Also, be mindful that your credit card provider is usually able to reduce your credit limit at any time, and for any reason.
-With things like the pandemic and the rise in living costs, lenders keep this in place so that they can mitigate risk.
-So this is another reason to keep your credit card balances in a manageable place for you to repay easily.
+Lenders tend to keep this in place so they can mitigate risk.
+This is another reason to keep your credit card balances in a manageable place for you to repay easily.

 Does increasing your credit card limit improve your credit score?